10 Different Types of Snakes in Montana

 They will devour small mammals and amphibians and consume birds, snails, and even other snakes; thus, keeping them together in captivity is not advised.

-The majority of these types of snakes in Montana have a broad stripe down their spine that is either yellow or pale orange in color, with two smaller stripes on either side that are frequently separated by black or red dots.
+The majority of these types of snakes in Montana have a broad stripe down their spine that is either yellow or pale orange in color.
+Two smaller stripes on either side are frequently separated by black or red dots.

 Although they do not represent a threat to humans and are generally not aggressive unless threatened, they are among the most venomous members of the Garter genus.